JunaidLoonat/qikpause/README.md

 qikpause
 ========

-A simple script that uses worker processes to suspend/pause all active virtual machines in a faster manner
+A simple script that uses worker processes to suspend/pause all active virtual machines in a faster manner.
+Currently, only VMware (using the vmrun binary) is supported.